-YOU REPORT TO:

-COMMAND CENTER LOCATION: \\\\\ PHONE: \\\\\

-Mission: Ensure the security of the Family Reception Services area, personnel and visitors by monitoring individuals entering and exiting the area.

-Immediate (Operational Period 0-2 Hours) Time Initial Receive appointment, briefing, and any appropriate materials from the FRS Unit Leader and the Security Unit Leader.
+YOU REPORT TO: COMMAND CENTER LOCATION: PHONE: Mission: Ensure the security of the Family Reception Services area, personnel and visitors by monitoric entering and exiting the area. ng individ uals Immediate (Operational Period 0-2 Hours) Time Initial Receive appointment, briefing, and any appropriate materials from the FRS Unit Leader and the Security Unit Leader.
 Read this entire Job Action Sheet and review incident management team chart.
 Put on position identification.
 Notify your usual supervisor of your FRS assignment.
 Document all key activities, actions, and decisions in an Operational Log on a continual basis.
 Implement the FRS security and personnel identification policies.
 Identify and remove unauthorized persons from restricted areas.
 Document all communications (internal and external).
 Intermediate (Operational Period 2-12 Hours) Time Initial Meet regularly with the FRS Unit Leader for status reports, and relay important information to FRS Security members.
-Communicate with the FRS Unit Leader to secure and post non-entry signs around secure and unsafe areas.
+Communicate with the FRS Unit Leader to secure and post non-entry signs around secure and unsafe areas. unsafe areas.
+Assist in verification of press credentials and ensure only authorized media representatives are unsafe areas.
 Assist in verification of press credentials and ensure only authorized media representatives are allowed inside facility.
+Assist in verification of press credentials and ensure only authorized media representatives are allowed inside facility.
 Identify need for assistance or equipment and report to the FRS Unit Leader.
+Advise the FRS Unit Leader immediately of any operational issue you are not able to correct or Time Initial Assist in verification of press credentials and ensure only authorized media representatives are allowed inside facility.
+Identify need for assistance or equipment and report to the FRS Unit Leader.
 Advise the FRS Unit Leader immediately of any operational issue you are not able to correct or resolve.

-Extended (Operational Period Beyond 12 Hours) Time Initial Continue to monitor the FRS Security's ability to meet workload demands, staff health and safety, resource needs, and documentation practices.
-Document actions and decisions on a continual basis and send to the FRS Unit Leader at assigned intervals and sooner when appropriate.
-Continue to provide the FRS Unit Leader with periodic situation updates.
+Time Initial Assist in verification of press credentials and ensure only authorized media representatives are allowed inside facility.
+Identify need for assistance or equipment and report to the FRS Unit Leader.
+Advise the FRS Unit Leader immediately of any operational issue you are not able to correct or resolve.
+Extended (Operational Period Beyond 12 Hours) Continue to monitor the FRS Security's ability to meet workload demands, staff health and safety, Time Initial

-Extended (Operational Period Beyond 12 Hours) Time Initial Ensure your physical readiness through proper nutrition, water intake, rest, and stress management techniques.
+Extended (Operational Period Beyond 12 Hours) Initial Ensure your physical readiness through proper nutrition, water intake, rest, and stress management techniques.
 Observe all staff and volunteers for signs of stress and inappropriate behavior.
 Report concerns to the FRS unit leader Upon shift change, brief your replacement on the status of all ongoing operations, issues, and other relevant incident information.